Jookie262/animepahe-auto-downloader/README.md

 After downloading the prerequisites, you need to clone this project.
 Additionally, you need to check the "Start downloading without confirmation" in the settings of Free Download Manager.

 1. Clone the project
+2. Install the requirements needed
-2. Run mainv3.py
+3. Run mainv3.py
-3. Type the inputs needed
+4. Type the inputs needed
     - Name of the Anime
     - Pixels (720 or 1080)
     - Starting Episode
     - Ending Episode
-4. Sit back and relax while it is downloading
+5. Sit back and relax while it is downloading

 ## **Video** 📹
 Here is the basic overview on how the project works